quixio/quix-streams/docs/connectors/sinks/apache-iceberg-sink.md

     # Start the application
     app.run()
 ```

+## How It Works
+`IcebergSink` is a batching sink.

+It batches processed records in memory per topic partition, serializes incoming data batches into Parquet format, and appends them to the Iceberg table, updating the table schema as necessary.

 ## Retrying Failures
 `IcebergSink` will retry failed commits automatically with a random delay up to 5 seconds.